End-to-End Training for Back-Translation with Categorical Reparameterization Trick: Proposed Method: E2E BT

 \subsection{Categorical Reparameterization Trick (CRT)}

 The distribution of a sentence is based on a sequence of categorical distributions of words, and a sampled sentence from the distribution is non-differentiable.
 To make backpropagation feasible through the sentence, we propose CRT, a reparameterization trick for categorical distribution, that is inspired by the binary reparameterization trick as in Section~\ref{subsec:Binary_Reparam_Trick}.
-Because we handle the categorical distribution (also called as Multinoulli distribution), the Bernoulli distribution in Eq.~\ref{eq:binary_reparam_sampling} is replaced by the Multinoulli distribution with the probability $\pmb{p}$ computed by the inference model.
-Then, a one-hot vector for one word, $\pmb{s} \in \{0,1\}^{|V|}$ \textit{s.t.} $\sum_{i=1}^{|V|}{\pmb{s}_i}=1$, is sampled from the distribution where $V$ is the vocabulary set.
-The CRT process can be formulated as follows.
+Because we handle the categorical distribution (also called as Multinoulli distribution), the Bernoulli distribution in Eq.~\eqref{eq:binary_reparam_sampling} is replaced by the Multinoulli distribution with the probability $\pmb{p}$ computed by the inference model.
+Then, a one-hot vector for one word, $\pmb{s} \in \{0,1\}^{|V|}$ \textit{s.t.} $\sum_{i=1}^{|V|}{\pmb{s}_i}=1$, is sampled from the distribution, where $V$ is the vocabulary set.
+Instead of stochastic sampling based on a distribution, we can also use arbitrarily selection to determine $\pmb{s}$.
+It makes the CRT can output a one-hot vector for a class that does not have the highest probability.
+The CRT process is formulated as follow:

 where $\odot$ is the element-wise multiplication. $Mult(\pmb{p})$ is the Multinoulli distribution given the normalized probability vector.
 Based on $\pmb{p}$, we compute the non-differentiable conjugate part, $\pmb{c}$, that is determined by the sample, $\pmb{s}$.
-Finally, it outputs a one-hot encoded vector $\pmb{z}$ which consists of the deterministic part $\pmb{p}$ and the stochastic part $\pmb{c}$ which is detached from the computation graph.
-Therefore, backpropagation can flow gradient into the lower layers through $\pmb{p}$.
+Finally, it outputs a one-hot encoded vector $\pmb{z}$ which consists of $\pmb{p}$ and $\pmb{c}$ parts. $\pmb{c}$ is detached from the computation graph, so that backpropagation can flow gradient into the lower layers through $\pmb{p}$.
+We multiply the scalar $\lambda$ by $\pmb{p}$ in Eqs.\eqref{eq:categ_reparam_c} and \eqref{eq:categ_reparam_z} to control the amount of gradient that flows through $\pmb{p}$ while ensuring that the output $\pmb{z}$ remains a one-hot vector.
 Fig.~\ref{fig:illustration_our_method} illustrates the whole process of this trick in the BT framework.

+Given the Multinoulli distribution, $Mult(\pmb{p})$, the output process of the one-hot vector, $\pmb{s}$, is implemented by a sampling operator (e.g., Categorical sampling or argmax) and the one-hot encoding function that manually maps an integer value to a $|V|$-dimensional one-hot vector.